srmadscience/mongodb-charglt/README.md

 * Make extrajson payload mongo centric
 * Feed to downstream systems
-* Need to make add credit on shortfall
 * Make scale - currently is sync and one thread
 * Running totals do a doc-by-doc scan instead of a single call.